 Resting metabolic rate drops by as much as 2% each year after the age of 20.
 Both men and women also lose muscle mass as they age, which accounts for some of this decline.
 You can’t control the aging process, but you can do strength training to increase how much muscle you have.

-Larger people have higher metabolic rates because they have greater total mass.
+Larger people have higher metabolic rates because they have a greater total mass.
 You can’t determine your height or the size of your frame, but you can alter your body composition and how much mass you carry to some degree through diet and exercise.

 Genetics play a role in determining metabolic rate too.
 Most people know someone who can eat anything they want without gaining a pound.
 Unfortunately, it catches up with them as they age, and their metabolism starts to slow down.
 Some people aren’t able to adapt to their changing metabolism and gain significant amounts of weight as they grow older.
 You’ve probably heard formerly thin people say, “I was as skinny as you when I was younger.”
 They probably were.